(A) Purpose

 designation of distinction.

-highest honor the university can confer.
-It is reserved for faculty members who
+honor the university can confer.
+It is reserved for faculty members who have

-have made exceptional contributions and extraordinary achievements in the areas
+made exceptional contributions and extraordinary achievements in the areas of

-may originate with the department chair, dean, or the president.
+originate with the department chair, dean, provost, or the president.
 If the

 recommendation originates with the chair, it must be reviewed by the respective

-college dean and if approved forwarded to the president.
+college dean and provost, and if approved forwarded to the

-(v) The president may forward his/her own recommendation
+(v) The president may forward recommendations directly to the

 (b) "Emeritus"